 Next fly out to Hobart, the capital of Tasmania and prepare to be amazed.
 Whatever you imagine Tasmania to be, forget it.
 Hobart has innovative museums and a regional cuisine that is both innovative and exciting.
 It is also the site of the old Port Arthur’s prison with its sad and fascinating history.
 If you have more time, take a day tour outside the city to enjoy the majestic cliffs and dramatic landscape of the Tasmanian countryside.
 There is enough in Tasmania for you to slow travel the remaining six days here before you head home.

 Don’t miss Kangaroo Island and Adelaide, Australia

 Another option is to fly to Adelaide and take a ferry to Kangaroo Island where, as the name implies, you will see your fill of kangaroos.
-The most stunning sight in Kangaroo Island are an odd formation called the Remarkable Rocks.
-After Kangaroo Island, you can return to Adelaide to see the highlights and have one last interesting meal before heading back home via anyone of Australia’s connecting cities.
+The most stunning sight in Kangaroo Island is an odd formation called the Remarkable Rocks.
+After Kangaroo Island, you can return to Adelaide to see the highlights and have one last interesting meal before heading back home via any one of Australia’s connecting cities.

 Where to stay in Adelaide.

 If you decide to use Airbnb on your trip, here is a $40 credit to use towards your first stay.